The Prague Summer Seminar

 Participants stay in the City Centre Hotel, located in the heart of the city, only a few minutes walk from Prague's main Wenceslas Square, and the Old Town.
 The hotel is located across from the metro station at Nemesty Republiky and very close to a number of restaurants and stores.
 SILS will take care of lodging arrangements.
 Students do not need to make separate reservations unless they want to stay in Prague before or after the seminar.

 The seminar is available for 3 hours of graduate credit from SILS.
 Participants are required to attend all class sessions and complete a research paper after the seminar ends about a topic discussed during the seminar and developed in conjunction with the SILS faculty advisor who accompanies the trip.
 Participants see firsthand how the democratization of the Czech Republic, formerly a communist state, has affected the accessibility of information, in both print and electronic forms.
 Please indicate your wish to enroll for credit on your registration form.
-The UNC at Chapel Hill Cashier's Office will bill you approximately $350.
+If you decide to take this course for credit, the UNC at Chapel Hill Cashier's Office will bill you approximately $350.
+Contact the SILS program coordinator (SILSAbroad@unc.edu) if your institution requires further information about the course.

 Cost and registration